House of M: Battle Against House of M

 The battle between the House of M and the heroes continues with great ferocity.
 While the chaos ensues, the Scarlet Witch disappears from the battlefield only to be discovered by Doctor Strange in a tower with her children.
-The two begin to talk as Doctor Strange attempts to discover the origin of the madness that is happening.
+The two begin to talk as Strange attempts to discover the origin of the madness that is happening.
 Wanda reveals the answer to him in a flashback from when Quicksilver confronted Magneto about the fate of Wanda.
 It turns out that Quicksilver himself was the one responsible for the creation of the alternate world, suggesting to Wanda to make everyone happy in an almost-perfect world.
-After this revelation, Emma Frost tells Doctor Strange to ask about the fate of Charles Xavier.
+After this revelation, Emma Frost tells Strange to ask about the fate of Charles Xavier.
 Before she can answer, Wanda is struck in the back by an arrow.

 The attacker is Hawkeye, who begins to break down emotionally to Wanda about his death in the real timeline.
 After a heated exchange, Hawkeye is killed for the second time as one of the Scarlet Witch's antagonized sons uses his mutant powers to "erase" the Avenger.
 Meanwhile, in the memorial garden, Magneto confronts Emma Frost and Layla Miller, who reveal the truth to Magneto about all that has happened.
 He then unleashes his wrath on everyone, especially his son Quicksilver.
 He kills Quicksilver by pummeling him to a bloody pulp with large pieces of steel.
 Suddenly, the Scarlet Witch appears and returns her brother to life.
 She begins to lash out, saying "We're freaks, Mutants...
 You chose this over us and you ruined us...
 Daddy!"
 She then utters "No more mutants."
 Everything turns to white once again.